Emergency Change Management: Please Stop The Drama

 My real beef, however, is the volume of emergency or expedited changes organizations are still dealing with.
-Let’s call them “fast-tracked” changes.This #ChangeManagement blog will help you to become better at implementing emergency change management and provide some food for thought when it comes to fast tracked changes.
-Click To Tweet
+Let’s collectively call them “fast-tracked” changes.This blog will help you to become better at implementing emergency change management and provide some food for thought when it comes to fast tracked changes. #ITSM #ITIL Click To Tweet

 Fast-tracked changes: getting to an avoidable bad outcome quicker?

 Independent of the definitions of emergency and expedited changes, an organization should not tolerate speed-of-change-related risks and incidents ultimately caused by a lack of planning by, or the inefficiency of, those involved in “creating” and “delivering” the change.
-They like everyone else need to realize that there is a legitimate reason as to why there is an agreed change management process and timeframe – to protect business operations.
+They, like everyone else, need to realize that there’s a legitimate reason as to why there’s an agreed change management process and timeframe – to protect business operations and outcomes.

-If all the analyst firms out there are to be believed then fast-tracked changes are often 30-50% of all changes.
+If all the IT analyst firms out there are to be believed then fast-tracked changes are often 30-50% of all changes.
 This should be managed down to less than 10% over a planned timeframe.
 In terms of improving, a realistic target for the typical organization stuck at the 30-50% level should be < 20% within the first year of improvement and < 10% after the second year.
-It’s said that the best organizations are below 2%, but this is unrealistic for the average organization (clearly I’m an IT super hero but even I can’t achieve that).
+It’s said that the best organizations are below 2%, but this is unrealistic for the average organization.
 One can also go deeper to look at the ratio of emergency to expedited changes.
 I once heard that this should be circa 1:2 when looking at fast-tracked changes.
 Sadly I can’t remember where this ratio is from, but I’m sure it was from someone clever and it sounds reasonable.

-Finally, look beyond fast-tracked changes.
-Don’t ignore the changes that are bypassing or circumventing the formal change management process and the risks that they pose.
+Finally, look beyond fast-tracked changes (although DevOps has now doubt impacted such historical stats for many organizations) Don’t ignore the changes that are bypassing or circumventing the formal change management process (or change control/enablement practice) and the risks that they pose.

 Posted by Joe the IT Guy